-Monday of Match Week can bring disappointing news for some medical students participating in the 2018 Main Residency Match.
-Hundreds of U.S. medical students will find out today that they did not match.
+Monday of Match Week can bring disappointing news for some medical students participating in the 2019 Main Residency Match.
+Hundreds of U.S. medical students will find out on that date that they did not match.
 While time and space are limited, there is hope for those students who do not match.

 U.S. medical students must have their school clear their graduation qualifications.
-The NRMP website offers resources detailing SOAP, which ends Thursday, March 15.
+In 2019, SOAP runs from March 11-14.

-Should I SOAP into specialty not my first choice?
+Should I SOAP into a specialty that’s not my first choice?

 What is the weakness in my application?
 Most, not all, U.S. applicants who did not match have a weakness in their application.
 If it is a board score or some disciplinary action, then some competitive specialties may not be realistic, especially in the SOAP.